spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/create-discounts.md

 ## Prerequisites

+If you are new to discounts, you might want to start with [Best practices: Promote products with discounts](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/best-practices-promote-products-with-discounts.html).

+There is a [reference information](#reference-information-define-general-settings-of-the-discount) for each section.
+Review it before you start, or look up the necessary information as you go through the process.

-To start creating a voucher, do the following:
+To create a discount, do the following:
 1. Go to **Merchandising&nbsp;<span aria-label="and then">></span> Discount**.
 2. On the **Discount** page, click **Create new discount**.

-Review the [reference information](#reference-information-create-discounts) before you start, or look up the necessary information as you go through the process.

 ## 1. Define general settings of the discount